ubccr/xdmod-supremm/docs/analytics.md

 ---

 This document describes how to customize the help text displayed when viewing the analytics in the Efficiency Tab and remove any analytics that are not pertinent to your center.
+These instructions are intended for a system administrator of an Open XDMoD instance.
+Information about the use of the efficiency tab can be found in the user manual which is available from the "Help" menu on the top right of the XDMoD portal.
 ## Efficiency Analytics

 The efficiency analytics are shown when you first navigate to the efficiency tab.
 With each analytic,